Positions Vacant: Chapeltown Silver Prize Band

 Contact:

-We are a hard working self supporting family orientated band with a sensible mix of concerts and contests.

-For further information or to apply in confidence please contact , or telephone Paul Wilkinson on 07926 377410
+For further information about the band or to apply in confidence, please contact , or Paul Wilkinson on 07926 377410, Please note any appointment will be subject to an enhanced DBS check.
+Closing date 6th August 2021.